databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/Modules.md

 *Gold Entities:* Notebook

 Currently a very simple module that just enables the materialization of notebooks as slow changing dimensions.

+### DBSQL (Preview)
+Preview as of 0.7.0
+*Requires:* Audit

+*Gold Entities:* sqlQueryHistory

+Additional DBSQL entities will be coming shortly to enable users to join with warehouses and other assets.
+As of 0.7.0 this is a preview; we're looking for feedback, so please submit a [new git issue](https://github.com/databrickslabs/overwatch/issues/new) if you identify an issue with the data.

 ### SparkEvents
 *Requires:* Clusters